Online GIS is becoming an essential platform for pest control and management worldwide.

-Asian Citrus Psyllid (ACP) is an invasive species of grave concern because it can carry the disease huanglongbing (HLB), also known as citrus greening.
+In California, USA, Tulare County had immense problems with Asian Citrus Psyllid (ACP), an invasive species of grave concern to the agriculture community.
+It can carry the disease named Huanglongbing (HLB), also known as Citrus Greening.
 All citrus and closely related species are susceptible hosts for both the insect and the disease.

 - Option to use statewide trapping grid (STG) for coordinating trapping projects

 - Easy to use data collection solution for non – GIS users